 Keeping color psychology principles in mind, you might opt for warm colors such as red and orange to evoke appetite, or green to bring up notions of a nutritious meal.
 Another option is black, which can represent elegance and sophistication.

 Fashion blog logos

 Fashion and beauty blog logos range from handwritten, giving off a softer and personal feel, to minimalistic wordmarks, which also happen to be a major logo design trend.
 For both types of logos, invest time in picking the right logo font that speaks to your blog’s sense of style, be it haute couture or street fashion.

-An important logo design tip here is to note the different statement of a serif font versus that of a sans-serif one.
+If you're going to start a fashion blog an important logo design tip here is to note the different statement of a serif font versus that of a sans-serif one.
 Generally speaking, serif fonts (fonts that have small lines at the end of the letters) are classy and sophisticated, while sans-serif ones (without said small lines) are usually sleeker and more modern.